 Employees may request reclassification from Assistant Counsel 3 to Assistant Counsel (AC) 4 based on the attorney's own workload and the type of work performed.
 Requests need not be based on the overall Commission need for another AC4 position, though this sort of support for a position is more likely to result in approval of the request.
+The Commission will provide a written response to the request for reclassification within 60 days of the date of the request.
 In the event an employee is denied a promotion to AC4, the employee shall receive a written statement of the reason for denial.